DavAug/chi/docs/source/getting_started/quick_overview.rst

 :doc:`log_posterior`.

-While the :class:`chi.LogPosterior` allows us to evaluate the log-posterior up to constant term for different parameter values it does not yet tell us how the posterior distribution of likely parameter values looks like.
+While the :class:`chi.LogPosterior` allows us to evaluate the log-posterior up to the constant term for different parameter values it does not yet tell us how the posterior distribution of likely parameter values looks like.
 This distribution can be inferred from a :class:`chi.LogPosterior` using MCMC sampling algorithms.
-Below we will use the implementation of Haario and Bardenet's Adaptive Covariance Matrix Marcov Chain Monte Carlo, :class:`pints.HaarioBardenetACMC` to infer the posterior distribution
+Below we will use the implementation of Haario and Bardenet's Adaptive Covariance Matrix Marcov Chain Monte Carlo algorithm, :class:`pints.HaarioBardenetACMC`, to infer the posterior distribution

 .. literalinclude:: code/1_simulation_1.py
-    :lines: 435-438
+    :lines: 435-439

 The inferred posterior distributions can now be compared to the data-generating parameters

 .. literalinclude:: code/1_simulation_1.py
-    :lines: 442-551
+    :lines: 443-552

 .. raw:: html
    :file: images/1_simulation_5.html

-Note that a discussion of how to analyse the convergence of MCMC chains is beyond the scope of this overview, and we refer to section :doc:`mcmc_sampling`.
+For details on how to infer posterior distributions in chi and many other details on MCMC sampling, we refer to section :doc:`mcmc_sampling`.